maiahalle/DS105_Group_Final_Project/README.md

 To further explore this tactic of politicians tearing down their opposition, we created time series plots showing the frequency of the use of the word 'Biden' for Republicans and 'Trump' for Democrats in 2022.
 See below:

-**Below: Figure 1c: The frequency of the use of the word 'Trump' by Democrats over time**

 ![dem_trump_2022](https://user-images.githubusercontent.com/114494959/216365937-a34b2ea1-226c-4940-8064-0251c61b6860.png)

-**Below: Figure 2c: The frequency of the use of the word 'Biden' by Republicans over time**

 ![rep_biden_2022](https://user-images.githubusercontent.com/114494959/216366206-661b5ff6-0206-4ba6-814f-56f0da20ee6e.png)